 "AUSSIE" is a gentle, loving girl, about 4-5 years old, who was found walking the rural roads of the High Desert area three years ago.
 She loves lots of "people time", with plenty of tummy scratches and back rubs!
 She would be very good with children who are at least 8 years old.
 She has even been open and accepting of strangers.
 She lives peacefully with other dogs and our two house cats, but her current relationship with her "sister" has gone bad, so we are looking for a new home.
 She knows basic commands such as "sit" "stay" and "no".
 She has been spayed.
 Her herding instinct is strong; it's not known whether she's had exposure to livestock, but given her tendencies, it's a good guess she'd make a great herder with some training.
 She'd be happiest in a home where she would be the only dog, with lots of attention and stimulation.
 Ranchers/Farmers/ Large Property Owners with Fenced Property-this is your dog!
 If you are interested in this lovely girl, please contact owner Jessica via email: email@example.com (Victorville area)

-he's playful and friendly, good in the car and on leash.
-Loves other
+and friendly, good in the car and on leash.
+Loves other dogs and people.

-dogs and people.
 Jacky was rescued from Ventura County Animal Services.
+If you are

-a sweet old lady who came in stray to the Santa Barbara
+lady who came in stray to the Santa Barbara County shelter

-County shelter and who is now in foster with Aussie Rescue So
+and who is now in foster with Aussie Rescue So Cal.

 Freida is a great old girl.
 She's creaky, but not slow -- she loves a good leash walk, and will play a bit of fetch with a toy or a ball, given the slightest chance.
 She's pretty chill around dogs and ignores cats; and she seems to like all people.
 Whoever lost her is missing out on a great senior!
 Freida is definitely pretty old, maybe 13-14 years.
 She's in good enough health overall, although skinny and a little arthritic.
 But she's not down and out yet!
 She is housebroken, quiet, and easy to have around.
 If you want to give a great senior dog a wonderful last stretch of life, consider this one!
 If you are interested in Freida, please email Lee at firstname.lastname@example.org for more information.
 Aussie Rescue So Cal does require that you complete our adoption application before meeting her, to be sure that you and she are a good 'match.'
 (11-9)